 Prepared with specially-selected butter, the pastries at Moulins La Fayette just scream decadence.
 Everything about this boutique – from the playful, flamboyantly coloured windows, to the juxtaposition of aged stone and modern fixtures – is coordinated to enhance everything found in their display cases.
 Just as a warning, their chocolate counter is as likely to attract your attention as their bakery selection will!
 It’s a location in the middle of Old Montreal made by gourmands, for gourmands!

-Le Marquis on Saint-Paul Street is a Quebec bakery brand specialized in exclusively gluten-free pastries since 2012.
-Here everything is just as amazing to look at as it is to eat.
-When dining-in, you have a choice between a ready-to-eat plain chocolatine or chocolatine with almonds to eat without the wait.
-But you can also buy half-baked chocolatines: just thaw them, cook them for 15 minutes, and enjoy a king’s treat in the comfort of your own home.
+Le Marquis is a Quebec bakery brand specialized in exclusively gluten-free pastries since 2012.
+Here, everything is just as amazing to look at as it is to eat.
+When dining-in, you have a choice between a ready-to-eat plain chocolatine or chocolatine with almonds to enjoy without the wait.
+But you can also buy half-baked chocolatines to prepare at home: just thaw them, cook them for 15 minutes, and enjoy a king’s treat in the comfort of your own home!

 You have doubtlessly noticed this place during your walks down the river, with its unmissable and promising pink-fuchsia colour!
 The solar-powered Félix & Norton truck has parked in the Old Port for the summer to our great pleasure!
 Okay, they don’t exactly count as pastries, but really, how can you resist cookies from a business with a proven track record of success since 1985?
 A great pairing for your coffee, their delicious “mobile cookies” are fresh from the oven.
 But if you don’t have time to enjoy these little bites of joy in the neighbourhood, the truck offers bags of cookie mix that you can prepare at home!

-If you want a really ritzy morning, head to Café de Mercanti and look for their Nutella and cream-filled horns, among their other delicacies.
-Situated on Notre-Dame Street, these impassioned and fine connoisseurs of coffee produce their own blends from beans that are specially selected with a careful eye.
+If you want a really ritzy morning, head to Café de Mercanti and experience their Nutella and cream-filled horns, among other delicacies.
+These impassioned and fine coffee connoisseurs produce their own blends from beans that are specially selected with a careful eye.
 We love the unique flavor of their signature drink, which you can also make at home, thanks to the packaged coffee they sell in-store!

 Are you out exploring the neighbourhood?
 Don’t hesitate to tag us in your visits with #explorelevieux, and share your thoughts and suggestions.
-Le Vieux is truly a foodie neighbourhood, bursting with gourmet establishments that we couldn’t possibly sum up in one article!
+Le Vieux is truly a foodie neighbourhood, bursting with gourmet establishments.